biophiliummenu

 Craig Childs describes his adventures seeking water in the desert and the relationships between water and life and our utter dependence on it.
 He describes mechanisms and dramas of storms and powerful natural phenomenon in words that are neither scientific nor spiritual but also are both.
 He says things like: 'if I prayed for rain the sky would laugh at me' and 'The world changes color when you think you might die soon.'
 This book is unpretentious, easy to read and cool.

-by EO Wilson
+Biophilia by E.O.
+Wilson

 This book is a description of EO's love of biological systems.
 He was considered the greatest biologist alive until he died in 2022.
 His insights are deeply informed by biology and are also a bit mystical.
 He articulates the magic of life in the language of science and puts into words many passions that I share.